The CPA / DeGroote Centre for the Promotion of Accounting Education and Research

 - Organizing professional development opportunities for students and faculty.

-- Holding an annual reception to promote professional networking and to recognize student research accomplishments.
+- Holding an annual reception to promote professional networking and to recognize successful CFE candidates.

-- Supporting faculty and student research through grants.
+- Supporting faculty and PhD student research through grants.

 - Organizing an annual one-day research conference.